 Our community consultation, ‘Govan Voices’, is a grass roots initiative exploring and amplifying what the people of Govan’s priorities are, and how the community sees what happens with the Govan Graving Docks impacting the area.

-We are rolling out a broad consultation with the community and stakeholders following on from the initial consultation work that has already been done by the Clyde Docks Preservation Initiative.
+This National Lottery funded consultation gathers and documents the views of the community about what should be done to regenerate the Govan Graving Docks.
+This follows on from the initial consultation work that has already been done by the Clyde Docks Preservation Initiative.

-- Conversations with organisations throughout Glasgow and the Clyde region
+- Organisations throughout Glasgow and the Clyde region

-We also plan to hold a series of mini-charrette type events, to build the conversation about how the public areas of the Govan Graving Docks site can be developed, in parallel with the proposals to bring the dry docks back into use for ship repair.
+We also hold mini-charrette type events, to build the conversation about how the public areas of the Govan Graving Docks site can be developed, in parallel with the proposals to bring the dry docks back into use for ship repair.

 We are holding an exhibition of architecture design submissions for the Govan Graving Docks.
 This exhibition will be on 8th June 2019, from 11.00 till 16.00, with the prize giving at 15.30.
 It will be held in the Pearce Institute, Mary Barbour Suite, 840 Govan Rd, G51 3UU.

 CDPI initiated a design competition for final year architecture students to produce concepts and ideas for how Govan Graving Docks could be regenerated.
 Govan Docks Regeneration Trust will be including the work that the students produce in our conversations and events looking at the future of the docks.